rpavlenko/CodersCamp2021-Project2-ExpensesApp/README.md

 - create/edit/delete incomes and expenses
 - categorization (custom categories)
-- possibility to add attachment (eg. bills) to each input
+- possibility to add attachment (eg. bills) to the account (not implemented yet)
 - setting alarms for budget limits
 - creating simple chart based on category

 &nbsp;